Ultimate List of Best things to do in Chicago, United States

 If you are visiting Chicago and looking for an activity to satisfy a sports fan or history buff, attending a Chicago Cubs game at Wrigley Field or a Chicago Cubs spring training is a must-do.

-A Bridge In Chicago
+A bridge in Chicago

 Walking along the beautiful river is also one of the best things to do in Chicago.